Mystras

 Mystras or Mistras (Μυστρᾶς/Μιστρᾶς), also known in the Chronicle of the Morea as Myzethras or Myzithras (Μυζηθρᾶς), is a fortified town and a former municipality in Laconia, Peloponnese, Greece.
-Situated in the Taygetus range, above ancient Sparta, and below a "Frankish" castle, it served as the capital of the Byzantine Despotate of the Morea in the 14th and 15th centuries, experiencing a period of prosperity and cultural flowering during the Palaeologan Renaissance, including the teachings of Gemistos Plethon.
-The city also attracted artists and architects of the highest quality.
+Situated in the Taygetus range, above ancient Sparta, and below a "Frankish" castle, it served as the capital of the Byzantine Despotate of the Morea in the 14th and 15th centuries, experiencing a period of prosperity and cultural flowering during the Palaeologan Renaissance, attracting artists, architects, and intellectuals such as Gemistos Plethon.
+The last Byzantine emperor, Constantine XI Palaiologos, was despot of Mystras before coming to the throne of Constantinople.

-Mystras remained inhabited throughout the Ottoman period, when Western travellers mistook it for ancient Sparta.
+Mystras remained inhabited throughout the Ottoman period, when foreign travellers mistook it for ancient Sparta.
 In the 1830s, it was abandoned and the new town of Sparta was built, approximately eight kilometres to the east.
-Since the 2011 local government reform it is part of the Sparta municipality.
-As an exceptionally well-preserved example of a Byzantine city and because of its testimony to the development of Late Byzantine and Post-byzantine art, Mystras was inscribed on the UNESCO World Heritage List in 1989.
+The 2011 local government reform attached it to the municipality of Sparta.

+As an exceptionally well-preserved example of a Byzantine city and because of its testimony to the development of Late Byzantine and Post-Byzantine art, Mystras was inscribed on the UNESCO World Heritage List in 1989.

 Description

 Mystras is situated on a slope of the Taygetos mountains.
 The archaeological site stands above the modern village of Mystras and the city of Sparta.
-The greenery surrounding the area is composed mainly by pine trees and cypresses.
-Some small rivers and lakes are found in the region.
+The greenery surrounding the area is composed mainly of pines and cypresses.
+There are small rivers and lakes nearby.
 The city's architecture was influenced by the "Helladic" school of Byzantine architecture, and many structures were informed by the architecture of Constantinople.
-Its overall urban planning though was shaped by the steeply sloping topography, with a distinct upper and lower city zone.
-Because of the slope making wheeled vehicles impractical, many of the streets are best characterized as footpaths.
+Its overall urban planning though was shaped by the steeply sloping topography, with distinct upper and lower city zones.
+The slope made wheeled vehicles impractical, so many of the streets are best characterized as footpaths.
 The main use of a terrace is for the Palace of the Despots (#8 on the plan below), and markets seem to have been located outside of the city walls.
-The Palace of the Despots expanded over the fourteenth and fifteenth centuries and was constituted by several independent, adjoining units.
+The Palace of the Despots expanded over the fourteenth and fifteenth centuries and included several independent, adjoining units.
 The final main building follows the form of the Tekfur saray in Constantinople/Istanbul: three stories with the topmost devoted to a large audience hall, and the lower levels used for apartments and storerooms.

 During the Palaeologan Renaissance, the churches of Mystras were covered in elaborate frescoes and were well known for their libraries.
 Some of these decorations can still be seen in the Hagia Sophia church in the archeological site.

 In addition to the Palace of the Despots and its famed late Byzantine churches, Mystras also has remains of several houses set on its hillside, such as the Frangopoulos House and the Laskaris House, both of which are early fifteenth-century buildings that use vaulted substructures for cisterns and stables to create a platform for the main residence.
 That consisted of a large room fronted by a balcony and with a fireplace in the rear.